tlaanemaa/tinioc/README.md

 The new container will have this container as the only parent.

-Child containers are very useful when you want to bind something for a single run, for example, if you've got request context you want to bind to the container before getting your service.
+Child containers are very useful when you want to bind something for a single run, for example, if you've got request context you want to bind to the container before getting your component.
 Using child containers allows you to bind these temporary values without polluting the root container.

 Example: